Immunoglobulin light chain: In other animals

+Other types of light chains can be found in more distantly-related vertebrates, such as the iota (ι) chain of Chondrichthyes and Teleostei.
+Cartilaginous fish has a fourth type, sigma-2, also found in coelacanths: this makes is possibly as ancient as the division into the three other types.

 Camelids are unique among mammals as they also have fully functional antibodies which have two heavy chains, but lack the light chains usually paired with each heavy chain.

 Sharks also possess, as part of their adaptive immune systems, a functional heavy-chain homodimeric antibody-like molecule referred to as IgNAR (immunoglobulin new antigen receptor).
 IgNAR is believed to have never had an associated light chain, in contrast with the understanding that the heavy-chain-only antibodies in camelids may have lost their light chain partners through evolution.

 Structure

 Only one type of light chain is present in a typical antibody, thus the two light chains of an individual antibody are identical.

 Each light chain is composed of two tandem immunoglobulin domains: